wakkihaya/neurotechjp/src/md/en/blog/ryan-kernel.md

 &nbsp;

 Many other startups developing non-invasive devices use EEG, but Kernel chose to tackle a difficult problem of getting robust time-domain recordings of fNIRS.
 Ryan says that fNIRS has been around for decades, but time-domain never developed into a widespread device even in research since the hardware is very challenging to get right.
-And Kernel faced this exact issue as they developed the Flow.
+And Kernel faced this exact issue as they developed Flow.

 > One of the most difficult things we had to overcome in developing Kernel Flow was that
 > **we couldn't use any available hardware.
 We had to build our own custom integrated circuits and custom chips**